shivikashyap/calorie-calculator/README.md

 # calorie-calculator
 This project has three fields.
 Firstly it calculates your daily calorie count.Secondly it calculates the calorie intake and lastly it tells you your BMI.

+STACK USED :
+HTML, CSS (with bootstrap) , JS (with jquery), Core PHP, MySql

+Requirements :
+PHP version 7.0 and above with extensions : MySqli ,  mbstring and other basic extensions.

 To setup this project, upload all the files in your server and create a database (MySql) with it's privileged user.
 Import shivangicalories_db.sql file.